 1 4 5

-Difficulty: intermediate
+Difficulty: beginner

 For starters, the simplest, most helpful chord progression to study could be 1, 4, 5.
 The first, fourth, and fifth chords in a major key are the foundations of blues, country, and rock and roll.
 Many pop chord progressions are also centered around these three chords.